mahoney1/docs/commercialpaper-report-deltas.md

 ## Introduction

-In the [Adding Query functionality to the Commercial Paper using IBM Blockchain VSCode extension tutorial](url), we saw how to add rich query functionality using the Extension, to enable us to query/generate a report for the lifecycle of a Commercial Paper instance.
-Show the immutable history is of course important, but what if we just want to know: 'what were the changes committed for each transaction in that history'?
+In the [Adding Query functionality to the Commercial Paper using IBM Blockchain VSCode extension tutorial](url), we saw how to add rich query functionality and upgrade our smart contract using the IBM Blockchain VSCode Extension, to enable us to query the history and lifecycle of a Commercial Paper instance.
+Showing that immutable history is of course important, but what if we just want to know: 'what were the changes committed for each transaction in that history'?
+Such a use case is relevant, when dealing with large volumes of transactions, or looking for patterns.

-The aim of this tutorial is to add the capability to pull just the 'deltas' from the blockchain and report them.
-In summary those steps are:
+The aim of this tutorial is to add the capability to pull just the 'deltas' from the blockchain and report on them.
+That is:

-- add the required functionality to the smart contract
+- add the required functionality to the existing smart contract logic
-- upgrade our existing Smart Contract (with existing Query class from previous tutorial) using the IBM Blockchain Platform VSCode extension.
+- upgrade the existing, query-rich Smart Contract (from previous tutorial) using the IBM Blockchain Platform VSCode extension.
-- Once instantiated, we will use a `queryapp` client application to pull the results
+- Once instantiated, we will use a client application to pull the results - we'll do this as an employee of 'DigiBank'
-- Lastly, render the deltas in a HTML table in a client browser, reporting deltas for the Commercial Paper instance in question.
+- Lastly, render the deltas in a HTML table in a client browser, reporting deltas for the Commercial Paper lifecycle in question - what changed, after it was initially created?.

-We'll provide the code changes as part of this, adding to the existing Query class and the client app to extract deltas - then interact with the smart contract from client applications (command line and browser - to render in HTML).
+We'll provide the code changes as part of this, adding to the existing Query class and provide the client app to invoke a 'getDeltas' transaction.
+Finally, we'll display the results in a simple, HTML-based table).

-The end goal is to show the history of changes/deltas for all transactions executed during the lifecycle of a commercial paper instance.
+The goal is to show the history of changes/deltas for all transactions executed during the lifecycle of a commercial paper instance.

 We'll be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features - to complete these tasks.